U.S. inflation, labor market data bolster Fed December rate hike

 The Fed has a 2 percent inflation target and tracks an inflation measure which is currently at 1.7 percent.

-The dollar pared losses against a basket of currencies after the data, while prices for longer-dated U.S. government bonds fell sharply.
-U.S. stock index futures rose.
+The dollar was trading higher against a basket of currencies, while prices for U.S. government bonds fell.
+The broader PHLX housing index .HGX, which includes builders, building products and mortgage companies, rose 0.83 percent, outpacing gains on the U.S. stock market.

 In another report, the Labor Department said initial claims for state unemployment benefits dropped 19,000 to a seasonally adjusted 235,000 for the week ended Nov.
 12, the lowest level since November 1973.